-This ratio is very important for investors, as they will have to compare between two or more investments – and eventually choose the one with the best outcome.
-This measurement levels out the volatility that’s currently present in the market and flattens the returns as well, just as if the entire risk of the investment was eliminated.
+This ratio is very important for investors, as they need to compare two or more investment methods – and eventually choose the one with the best outcome.
+This method levels out the volatility that’s currently present in the market and flattens the returns as well, by eliminating the risk factors of the investment.

-For example, if an investor is to compare between a high-risk and a low-risk investment, he or she will see that the high-risk one if far more volatile and can decrease much more in value when compared to the low-risk investment.
+For example, if an investor wants to compare a high-risk and low-risk investment, the eventual discovery will be that the investments with high-risk are more volatile and it can decrease the value while compared to the low-risk investment.

 The Basics of Sharpe Ratio

-Investors will make use of the Sharpe ratio in order to see if they are comfortable with any of the investments they chose to compare.
-For example, with a given level of volatility, they might consider that the return of an investment is not high enough.
+Investors will make use of the Sharpe ratio in order to see if they are comfortable with such investments that they chose to compare.
+Based on the given level of volatility, they may conclude the level of return of an investment.

-If the investor is not comfortable with that return, he or she will begin to search for other investments, preferably some that have a higher Sharpe ratio.
+If the investor is not comfortable with that return, he or she will begin to search for other investments, preferably the ones that have a higher Sharpe ratio.

 The Formula of Sharpe Ratio

-In order to come up with the Sharpe ratio of a certain investment, we first have to subtract the best available rate of return of a risk-free security from the average rate of return.
-Then, we’ll note this result for later, as there is a second part of this equation as well.
+In order to come up with the Sharpe ratio for a certain investment, we first have to subtract the best available rate of return of risk-free security from the average rate of return.
+Then, we’ll note this result for later, as there is the second part of this equation as well.

 Now, we’ll take the previous result and divide it by the standard deviation of the return of the investment.
 The result will be the Sharpe ratio of that investment.

 True, the equation might be a bit complicated, especially if you are not familiar with some of the terms above.
 Basically, in order to come up with the Sharpe ratio of an investment, we subtract the risk-free rate of return from the mean return, thus isolating the return based on the level of risk.
-Then, the investment is evaluated based on the risk-free return.
+Then, the investment has to be evaluated based on the risk-free return.

-When making an investment, an investor will look for a higher Sharpe ratio, obviously.
-A ratio that’s less than one is not good, one between 1 and 1.99 is ok, one between 2 and 2.99 is really good, and one that’s higher than 3 is just exceptional.
+While making an investment, an investor will obviously look for a higher Sharpe ratio.
+A ratio that’s less than one is not good, a ratio between 1 and 1.99 is ok, a ratio between 2 and 2.99 is really good, and a ratio that’s higher than 3 is exceptional.